Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Methods

 \subsection{Mass return and metal yields}

-Stars will lose most of their mass from zero-age main-sequence star (ZAMS) to the end of their life through stellar wind on main sequence, the post-main-sequence evolution, or outburst at the end of their life.
+Stars lose a significant fraction of their initial mass over their lifetime, through main-sequence stellar winds, post-main-sequence mass loss, and explosive ejection at the end of their evolution.
 However, the certain fraction in different period depends on the metallicity and stellar mass.
 To maintain feasibility, we adopt a simplified model where the total mass loss is returned to the interstellar medium (ISM) in a single instantaneous event at the end of the life of the stars.
 This approach, while simplifying the precise timing, captures the crucial feedback of the total mass and metals returned.
 We argue that any uncertainties introduced by this timing approximation are likely subdominant to the larger, more fundamental uncertainties inherent in modeling the early universe, such as the unknown IMF of Pop III stars.

 Adopting treatment from some previous works \citep{novak11, yuan18}, the mass return rate from a stellar population is calculated as:

 where $\Delta M \equiv M_{\rm ZAMS}-M_{\rm rem}$ is the mass difference between the mass at ZAMS and the remnant of the star with mass $M_{\rm TO}(t_{\rm age})$.